FC Krymteplytsia Molodizhne

 FC Krymteplytsia Molodizhne was a football club based in an urbanized settlement (town) Molodizhne (north of Simferopol and adjacent to the city limits).
 The club's name means "Crimea greenhouse", as the club was founded by entrepreneur Alexander Vasiliev, general director of the agriculture company of the same name.

 History

 The club played its home games in Simferopol in the town of Ahrarne which is located within the limits of the city.
-In the championship of the Crimea, the club is represented by its second team "Spartak Molodizhne".
+In the championship of the Crimea, the club is represented by its second team "Spartak Molodizhnoe".

 In the 2006–07 season they competed in the Ukrainian First League.

 At the end of the 2012–13 Ukrainian First League season the club's administration withdrew the club from the professional league.
 Since 2013 Krymteplytsia participates at the regional competitions only.

 In 2016 it joined the Crimean Premier League.

 The club withdrew from the league in 2021 due to funding issues.

 Their main colours were red and white, due to chairman Vasiliev being an FC Spartak Moskva supporter, and green, from the company colours of Krymteplytsia.